-Good hygiene entails much more than showering and slathering on some hand sanitizer every now and then.
-Many germs are transmitted through ordinary habits you may not think about.
+Taking a shower and putting on hand sanitizer every now and then is not enough to keep good hygiene.
+You may not think about it, but many germs are spread through everyday habits.
 When you let those habits slide, issues such as skin irritation or unpleasant odors and even low-level infections can take hold.

-The upside is that you don’t require a draconian routine to fix this.
+The good news is that you don’t need a strict routine to fix this.
 Small changes go a long way.
-Here are six everyday hygiene habits that people tend to neglect and easy ways to clean them up.
+Here are six common hygiene habits that you often forget about and simple ways to fix them.

 1. Clean the Items Your Hands Touch All Day

-Bacteria do not stop gathering on your phone, keyboard, earbuds, and car steering wheel.
-You touch these items all day, and then you inadvertently touch your face, food, or other people.
+Your phone, keyboard, earbuds, and car steering wheel are all still full of bacteria.
+All day, you touch these things, and then you touch your face, food, or other people without meaning to.
 If you’re only washing your hands and body, you’re forgetting a huge potential germ hoard.

 One recent study found that mobile phones can harbor 10 times more bacteria than a toilet seat, which is a fair amount when you keep it so close to your face.
 A few dunks of high-touch surfaces in disinfectant a couple of times each week can really help minimize what you spread around.